kuadrat/growR/joss_paper/paper.md

   but introducing more complexity.

-The different existing grassland models vary in their formulation, but also in the manner in which they are implemented and distributed, ranging from
-incoherent sets of zipped script files being shared bilaterally among researchers to professionally developed and maintained (open or closed) software suites.
+The different existing grassland models vary in their formulation, but also in the manner in which they are implemented and distributed, ranging from sets of zipped script files being shared bilaterally among researchers to professionally developed and maintained (open or closed) software suites.
 With this large variability in implemented models, version control, transparency and clear traceability of employed model implementations becomes critical for the reproduction of scientific results.